-Dumas (abridged by Pierre Hauzy for ELI Readers) -OR- Reine Pokou, Véronique around one major work; students experience a variety of tasks related to it, including reading, oral discussion, written analysis, and aural comprehension.
+French IV is the final course in the 4-year language sequence.
+Students continue their study of French grammar, vocabulary and culture by reading and analyzing authentic texts.
+Each semester is centered around one major work; students experience a variety of tasks related to it, including reading, oral discussion, written analysis, and aural comprehension.
 No new grammar is introduced but students are expected to begin to synthesize the grammar learned in years I-III to make strategic choices that aid in communication.
 Frequent proficiency assessments are given to rate students according to the ACTFL guidelines.